leonhoang177/redirection-guard/README.md

 ### 4️⃣ Build the Extension

-Compile the TypeScript and bundle the files:
+Compile the TypeScript code and bundle files for production:

 ```bash
 pnpm run build